 The Center was established at Southeast Missouri State University in 1978 with Arthur Mattingly serving as the director.
 In 1982, Bob White replaced Dr. Mattingly and, in 1990, Dr. Frank Nickell assumed the directorship.
 For more than 20 years, Dr. Nickell served as the director and became synonymous with the history of southeast Missouri.
 In 2013, Adam Criblez, professor of history at Southeast, became the director following the retirement of Dr. Nickell.

 Did you know?

-The southeast corner of Missouri extends like a boot heel into northern Arkansas.
-This projection is approximately fifty miles long and thirty miles wide.
+The southeast corner of Missouri extends like the heel of a boot into northern Arkansas.
+This projection is approximately 50 miles long and 30 miles wide.
 It contains approximately 2,000 square miles and three million acres.
 All of Pemiscot and portions of Dunklin and New Madrid counties are in this area.

 The details of exactly how and why this effort succeeded is one of the great stories of early Missouri, shrouded in legend, folklore, and mystery.

 The Civil War had a significant impact upon southeast Missouri.
 The presence of Union and Confederate soldiers in the region was very great.
 Cape Girardeau was the southern-most town held by the Union throughout the war, while Bloomfield was the northern-most town held by the Confederates in the war, although control of it frequently switched.
 Probably no other town in the state of Missouri changed hands in the war more often than Bloomfield.